utshoBhaduri1270/utshoBhaduri1270/README.md

 <h1 align="center">Hi there 👋, I'm Utsho</h1>
 <h3 align="center">I specialize in process simulation, control systems, and machine learning applications—primarily focused on the petroleum and mining industries. </h3>
-- 🌱 I’m currently learning deep learning architectures such as U-Net and ResNet for advanced data analysis tasks.
-I'm also delving into digital twin systems for enhancing maintenance and safety in industrial operations
+- 🌱 I’m currently learning deep learning architectures such as <b>U-Net</b> and <b>ResNet</b> for advanced data analysis tasks.
+I'm also delving into <b>digital twin</b> systems for enhancing maintenance and safety in industrial operations

 - 📫 **utsho.pme@gmail.com**